On Saturday I ran 12 miles — my last “long run” before my half marathon.

 But the last two “long runs” were really hard.
 The heat and humidity returned, and to make matters worse, I had to run them alone.
 But I was determined, and I completed them both — one grueling mile at a time.

 Completing my training plan is almost as momentous as completing the race itself.
 The training is the hard part — getting up before dawn; persevering when it is hot, cold, rainy, or muggy; battling the loneliness when there is no friend to keep you company; pushing through the pain of sore muscles, chafing, and injuries; enduring painful therapies to keep your body working for you; and taking time away from family to fit in those long runs.
 The race itself seems almost anticlimactic at this point.
 I feel like I’ve already accomplished what I set out to do.

-What does the soft side of marathon training look like?
-For me, it’s the taper!
 The last 2 weeks of any training plan includes a taper — where you reduce the volume and intensity of your workouts so you get to the starting line feeling ready to run.
-I’m definitely ready for the soft side of marathon training!!
+I’m definitely ready for the taper!!

 After running 10, 11 and 12 miles, it’s a welcome relief to head out for 4 or 5.
-And the goal is to take it easy and enjoy the runs, not worrying about time or pacing.
-Add to that, fall weather has just arrived here in Eastern PA and I’m a happy camper!
+The goal is to take it easy and enjoy the runs, not worrying about time or pacing.
+Add to that, fall weather has just arrived here in Eastern PA so I’m a happy camper!